LoganWeir/mac-dev-playbook/README.md

 My [dotfiles](https://github.com/geerlingguy/dotfiles) are also installed into the current user's home directory, including the `.osx` dotfile for configuring many aspects of macOS for better performance and ease of use.
 You can disable dotfiles management by setting `configure_dotfiles: no` in your configuration.

+**Note:** This fork is configured to use [chezmoi](https://www.chezmoi.io/) for dotfiles management instead of the default approach.
+Chezmoi will be installed and automatically initialized with the repository https://github.com/LoganWeir/dotfiles.git if Git is properly configured.

+**Language Runtimes:** The playbook automatically configures:
+- **Python 3.14** via pyenv (set as global default)
+- **Node.js 24** via fnm (Fast Node Manager, set as default)
+- **uv** for fast Python package management

 Finally, there are a few other preferences and settings added on for various apps and services.

+## Post-Installation

+After running the playbook:

+- Import Rectangle configuration from `app_cofig_files/logan_rectangle_config.json`

 ## Full / From-scratch setup guide